richchapler/AzureSolutionsDocumentation/docs/DataFactory_Debugging.md

 The error message: `Internal Server Error: An error occurred while executing the data flow activity.
 Please try again later.` is underwhelming.

+"Debug" produces logs: `ADFSandboxActivityRun` and `ADFSandboxPipelineRun`.

+Repeat with "Trigger Now" to see logs: `ADFActivityRun` and `ADFPipelineRun`.

 #### Querying Logs
 ```kql
 AzureDiagnostics